Sde Dov Airport: Early history

-In 1937, the mayor of Tel Aviv, Israel Rokach, asked the British mandate authorities for permission to create an airport in Palestine, promising to solve the transportation problem of Jews during the Arab revolt of 1936–39 when travelling from Tel Aviv through Arab territory to the main airport at Lydda, to catch Palestine Airways flights to Haifa, was difficult and dangerous.
+In 1937, the mayor of Tel Aviv, Israel Rokach, asked the British mandate authorities for permission to create an airport in Mandatory Palestine, promising to solve the transportation problem of Jews during the Arab revolt of 1936–1939 when travelling from Tel Aviv through Arab territory to the main airport at Lydda, to catch Palestine Airways flights to Haifa, was difficult and dangerous.
 Works began on a plot of land north of the Yarkon River, Tel Aviv, and when completed in October 1938, the airport served regular flights to Haifa, with the option of flights to Beirut.
 In 1940, the airport's name was changed to Sde Dov in memory of Dov Hoz, one of the pioneers of Jewish aviation.
 Sde Dov was abandoned after Palestine Airways ceased operations in August 1940, and the site was used as a British Army base until December 1947 when with British permission the runway was reopened by the Haganah.

-In the 1948 Arab-Israeli War, the airport served as a base of the Israeli Air Force.
+In the 1948 Arab–Israeli War, the airport served as a base of the Israeli Air Force.
 It was a central base, home to 21 aircraft at the time.
 The first military flight was made in December 1947, when Pinchas Ben Porat flew an RWD-13 to Beit Eshel to rescue an injured soldier.